NYT Lawyers Accidentally Send Private Strategy Memo to Staff Union

 “We were a little disappointed in the union’s decision to resort to a strike yesterday,” she said.
 That’s a highly unusual tactic just as the NLRB process is getting underway.”

-The tech worker union would be the third group of unionized employees at the Times.
+The tech worker union would be among many groups of unionized employees at the Times.
 The paper’s editorial staff have been unionized for decades, while staff at the consumer product site Wirecutter formed a union several years ago.
 According to Poynter, if the tech union is recognized, it will be the largest union representing tech workers in the country.

 The unionization effort also comes as there has been some internal friction among unionized editorial staffers.
 In recent months, some of the paper’s high-profile reporters have vocally denounced a proposal to increase dues, and sought the counsel of New York labor lawyer Arthur Schwartz to explore options to push back against it.